 - Traffic Lights

-What are the different types of polycarbonate sheeting for roofing?
+What are the different types of polycarbonate roof systems?

 In regards to building, specifically roofing, polycarbonate sheeting comes in the form of twin-wall, multiwall, solid and corrugated sheets.